 State-certified operators inspect each well location daily to check and record the amounts of chemical treatment added to the water supply and to monitor our wells and pumping stations.
-We collect representative water samples throughout the distribution system and have them analyzed at an independent New York State approved lab.
-The Nassau

-County Department of Health also collects and tests drinking water from our distribution system and reviews all testing results.
+the distribution system and have them analyzed at an independent New York State approved lab.
+The Nassau County Department of Health also collects and tests drinking water from our distribution system and reviews all testing results.
 In addition, our water system and treatment plants are monitored continually by state-of-the-art computer systems for proper operation.
-Operators are on stand-by 24 hours a day to respond to any emergencies.
+Operators are on standby 24 hours a day to respond to any emergencies.